YanasGH/RAFs/README.md

 ```

 ### D.1 RAFs methodology applied on RP-param
-To observe the positive effect of RAFs methodology on RP-param on the Parkinson's dataset, run the following:
+To observe the positive effect of RAFs methodology when applied on RP-param on the Parkinson's dataset, run the following:

 ```bash
 $ python run_rpparam_combined_with_rafs.py